Photographic History of Table Mountain

 A very long time!

-I called and the phone rang, and rang, then she was there.
-She
+I called after an hour and the phone rang, and rang, then she was

-laughing and talking to others in Chinese, but I thanked her as best I
+number, laughing and talking to others in Chinese, but I thanked her as

-and a woman answered, “Medalion East” (a retirement home).
-I was
+number, and a woman answered, “Medalion East” (a retirement

 in!